openbiocure/bash-lib/README.md

 ```

 This script will:
-- Download the `bash-lib.sh` file.
+- Download the complete bash-lib repository structure
-- Move it to `/opt/bash-lib`.
+- Install it to `/opt/bash-lib`
-- Modify your shell profile to source `bash-lib.sh` automatically.
+- Modify your shell profile to source the library automatically
-- Source `bash-lib.sh` in the current session.
+- Source the library in the current session

 ## Un Installation